AdS gravastar and bulk-cone singularities: Conclusion and discussion

 In this note, we numerically computed the retarded Green function from the wave functions of the bulk scalar field in the bulk geometry.
 It might be possible to express it in a semi-analytic way as in \cite{Dodelson:2023nnr} (see \cite{Dolan:2011fh} for the asymptotic flat case) by solving the wave equations in the WKB approximation.
 Several characteristic features of bulk singularities for a small gravastar have been observed in Section \ref{sec:smallgravastar}.
 It is expected that we could explain these features by the WKB analysis.
 We hope to report our findings on the issue in near future.
-It is also important to study quasi-normal modes associated with the potential minimal for the AdS gravaster.
-The modes are long-lived and should be related to the non-linear instabilities of the geometry mentioned above.
+It is also important to study long-lived modes associated with the potential minimal for the AdS gravastar, which is expected to be related to the non-linear instabilities of the geometry mentioned above.
 See \cite{Cardoso:2014sna} for the asymptotic flat case.
 The bulk-cone singularities exist only in strongly coupled CFTs and they are expected to be resolved in weakly coupled regimes.
 We would like to examine how the stringy or gravitational corrections resolve the bulk-cone singularities, see, e.g., \cite{Dodelson:2020lal,Dodelson:2023nnr}.
 The bulk-cone singularities may be explained as instanton corrections in dual CFT, see \cite{Maldacena:2015iua} (and also \cite{Rey:2005cn,Rey:2006bz}).
 It is also worthwhile to find out the string realization of the AdS gravastar.